5 Best New York City Neighborhoods

 After a succulent feast, you might want to stretch your legs and take a stroll along Rockaway Beach, home to the longest urban beach in the United States.
 Finish the tour in Jamaica, the birthplace of hip-hop, where you can delve deeper into this musical genre by wandering the streets.

-During the 20th century, the Bronx was synonymous with crime and poverty, but don't let the bad reputation get to you.
-Nowadays, this New York City neighbourhood has changed a lot and tourist attractions such as the New York Zoo, Edgar Allan Poe's house and Fordham University Church are in safe areas.
+During the 20th century, the Bronx was synonymous with crime and poverty but don't let the bad reputation get to you.
+Today, this New York borough has changed a lot and tourist attractions such as the New York Zoo, Edgar Allan Poe's house and Fordham University Church are in safe areas.

 If you're a baseball fan, a visit to the Bronx is a must if you want to see a New York Yankees game - the atmosphere is spectacular!
 And if you love nature, a stroll through the huge New York Botanical Garden will fill your senses with colours, aromas and peace.

-Staten Island is the borough most unknown to tourists but there are several places of interest related to the origins of the United States here as there are more buildings from the colonial period than anywhere else in the city.
+Staten Island is the borough most unknown to tourists, but there are several places of interest here that relate to the origins of the United States, as there are more colonial-era buildings than anywhere else in the city.

 For example, two of the most amazing places to see in Staten Island are a restored Historic Richmond Town, where you can see houses dating back to the 17th century.
-Then there's Fort Wadsworth, a 17th-century defensive fort built by the Dutch.
+On the other hand, Fort Wadsworth, a 17th-century defensive fort built by the Dutch.

 But for many travellers, a visit to Staten Island is best spent on a ferry ride, an inexpensive way to see the Manhattan skyline from afar.